BU-IE-423/fall-23-SNB2908/index.md

-Welcome to my Github page.
+Welcome to my progress journal for the Quality Engineering'23

 Student ID: 2019402045